Hary1620/Selenium-KasirDemo/README.md

 # Selenium Web Project

 ## Overview
-This project is a Selenium-based web testing framework written in Java.
-It uses Maven for build automation and dependency management, and Cucumber for writing test scenarios in a readable BDD (Behavior Driven Development) format.
+The Kasir demo website is a simulation platform for a cashier system that allows users to try and test various features such as adding products, managing inventory, and processing sales transactions.
+It is particularly useful for software developers and testers to practice and validate the functionalities of a cashier application.

 ## Tools and Technologies
-- **Java 21**: The programming language used for writing the test scripts.
+- **Java 11**: The programming language used for writing the test scripts.
 - **Maven**: Build automation tool used for managing project dependencies and running tests.
 - **IntelliJ IDEA**: Integrated Development Environment (IDE) used for development.
 - **Cucumber for Java**: Plugin for IntelliJ IDEA that supports Cucumber, enabling BDD testing with Gherkin syntax.